pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 # Sample Spring Boot application for Pivotal Cloud Cache

 Sample Spring Boot application for Pivotal Cloud Cache.
+This sample app demonstrates a Spring Boot application that can be used with a PCC cluster, either with TLS enabled or without TLS enabled.

 ## How to run on Pivotal Cloud Foundry (PCF)